A QUICK GUIDE to

 How do you find mineral rights when you aren’t sure what you’ve inherited?

-Hire a landman.
+Hire a landman or an attorney.
 A landman is a professional who is usually hired by an oil and gas company to locate the people who own mineral rights under a specific tract of land.
-A landman can help you figure out what your relative inherited and even guide you through the process of transferring the mineral ownership to the heirs.
+A landman can help you figure out what your relative owned and even guide you through the process of transferring the mineral ownership to the heirs.